wbond/packagecontrol.io/production.md

 This will create the necessary minified JS and CSS files in the `public/` folder.

+## Running

 To start the app in production mode, run:

 ```
 bash prod.sh
 ```

+## Deployment

 This will start up a number of workers on a unix socket at `/var/tmp/uwsgi-packagecontrol.io.socket` using the uwsgi protocol.
 You’ll need to run nginx or Apache in front and proxy the request to uwsgi.

-Nginx includes uwsgi support by default, so proxying is as simple as:
+Nginx includes uwsgi support by default, so basic proxying will be something along the lines of:

 ```
 server {